CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the internet
+A programming language used on websites

 ## Question 8

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+Sharing and Showing Your Work, Working Together with others and Keeping Your work Safe.

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+You save it on your github

 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+You save it on your local computer

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+You are asking others to review your work and improve the code with your work

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+It lets you see who did what and when

 ## Question 13